elastic/apm-agent-dotnet/CONTRIBUTING.md

 Please don't:
 - Create a PR where you address multiple issues at once.
 - Create a giant PR with a huge change set.
 There is no hard rule, but if your change grows over 1000 lines, it's maybe worth thinking about making it self contained and submit it as a PR and address follow-up issues in a subsequent PR. (of course there can be exceptions)
-- Actively push code to a PR until you haven't received any feedback.
+- Actively push code to a PR until you have received feedback.
 Of course if you spot some minor things after you opened a PR, it's perfectly fine to push a small fix.
 But please don't do active work on a PR that haven't received any feedback.
 It's very possible that someone already looked at it and is about to write a detailed review.
 If you actively add new changes to a PR then the reviewer will have a hard time to provide up to date feedback.
 If you just want to show work-in-progress code, feel free to use the draft feature of github, or indicate in the title, that the work is not 100% done yet.
 Of course, once you have feedback on a PR, it's perfectly fine, or rather encouraged to start working collaboratively on the PR and push new changes and address issues and suggestions from the reviewer.
 - Change or add dependencies, unless you are really sure about it (it's best to ask about this in an issue first) - see [compatibility](####compatibility).